maxiicano/GuitarAsController/README.md

 9. after this press the Start Script button.
 Right now everything is done and working as it should.

-10. In my example i played the game Subway Surfers in my browser, you can find the game here: https://poki.nl/g/subway-surfers (link can also be found in the patch).
+10. In my example i played the game Subway Surfers in my browser, you can find the game here: https://poki.nl/g/subway-surfers .

 11. Enjoy!